gyselroth/balloon-client-fuse/CONTRIBUTING.md

-# Contribute to tubee-client-cli
+# Contribute to balloon-client-fuse
 Did you find a bug or would you like to contribute a feature?
 You are certainly welcome to do so.
-Please always fill an [issue](https://github.com/gyselroth/tubee-client-cli/issues/new) first to discuss the matter.
+Please always fill an [issue](https://github.com/gyselroth/balloon-client-fuse/issues/new) first to discuss the matter.
 Do not start development without an open issue otherwise we do not know what you are working on.

 ## Bug
-If you just want to fill a bug report, please open your [issue](https://github.com/gyselroth/tubee-client-cli/issues/new).
+If you just want to fill a bug report, please open your [issue](https://github.com/gyselroth/balloon-client-fuse/issues/new).
 We are encouraged to fix your bug to provide best software in the opensource community.

 ## Security flaw